 3. The drunken/stressed-out “first timer”

 One of the spouses/individuals/partners is reaching the breaking point for some reason, and in a moment of out-of-character loss of control an act of violence takes place.
 The assaulter feels terrible and recognizes a need for change.
 Or An incident leads to a breaking point when one of the spouses/individuals loses control in the moment and behaves in a violent manner, which is out of character.
-The assaulter feels terrible and this becomes the first step to admitting there is a problem and recognizing a need for change.
+This is often a springboard for real change and growth for one or both of the parties.
+Getting to the root of the problem helps solve the legal problem, and sometimes sets the client on a new, healthier path.

 4. The true “wife-beater”.